kokkos/kokkos-core-wiki/source/API/algorithms/std-algorithms/StdMinMaxElement.md

   currently implemented as a reduction, where the `comp` functor is used as the ``joiner'' to join two values.
-The current Kokkos implementation of reductions requires any custom joiner to have a volatile overload: see [this wiki page](https://github.com/kokkos/kokkos/wiki/Programming-Guide%3A-Custom-Reductions) for more info on reductions.
+The current Kokkos implementation of reductions requires any custom joiner to have a volatile overload: see [Custom Reductions](../../../../ProgrammingGuide/Custom-Reductions) for more info on reductions.

 ### Return